abhishek-archlinux/AnimeWatch/README.md

 If url ends with .htm then media server will return html page which can be viewed with the help of browser.
 But if you attach '.m3u' or '.pls' to url then it will directly return the playlist which can be played by any player.If no extension is attached at the end, then m3u playlist will be sent to the client.

 Urls which can access the media server have a very simple structure.
 Default url is **'/stream_continue.htm'** which will return current playlist viewable in browser, while **'/stream_continue.m3u'** will directly send playlist in m3u format.
 The AnimeWatch player, has many sections like music,video,playlist etc..which are referred as site in url.
 Some of them have subsections like music has subsection artist,album etc..which you can see in the player.
 Now if you want to search for artist say 'yuki kajiura', then required url should look like **'/site=music&opt=artist&s=yuki+kajiura'.** If user will open this url using vlc then then they will directly get all songs of artist 'yuki kajiura' directly on vlc as m3u playlist, without even going to web browser.
 And as players such as vlc or mpv can play every format you throw at them, transcoding is not required at all on the client side,except on mobile platform.
 But on mobile platform also, most of the common formats can be easily played by mobile browsers and vlc without transcoding.
-If cookie is not enabled, then url entries of the playlist won't change in the local private network.
+If cookie is not enabled for this media server, then url entries of the playlist won't change in the local private network.
 Therefore, user can create various playlist and can use them with vlc or mpv (if playlists has mixed audio and video content) all the time; or they can use some native music player like audacious or clementine in case playlist contains only audio.

 Basic Authentication: There is option for setting username and password for media server which is available in 'More' menu.
 Currently it supports authentication for only single user.